cf73/humanity/content/collections/pages/climate.md

             text: 'A Life on the Planet'
           -
             type: text
-            text: ', with a link nearby.'
+            text: ', with a link below.'
       -
         type: paragraph
         content: